ae-bii/neural-geometry/README.md

 <!-- # Neural Latent Geometry Manifolds -->

 > [!CAUTION]
 > The package is not yet fully implemented for use.
+Updates may cause breaking changes.

 Neural Latent Geometry Manifolds (`nlgm`) is a Python package inspired by the approach taken in [Neural Latent Geometry Search: Product Manifold Inference via Gromov-Hausdorff-Informed Bayesian Optimization](https://arxiv.org/pdf/2309.04810.pdf).